Market Sentiment in Indices Trade

 Long-term Market Sentiment - Monetary Policy

-Apart from the economic environment outlook of a particular given economy which is the main determinant factor that determines the long term market sentiment for a specified stock index, monetary policy is the other determinant factor that determines the long term market sentiment of a particular stock index.
+Beyond the economic landscape overview of a specific nation, which serves as the primary driver dictating the long-term market sentiment for a given stock index, the monetary policy employed is the other crucial factor influencing that same long-term market sentiment for the particular stock index.

-These two components determine the economic growth prospects for a country.
+These two components determine the economic expansion prospects for a country.

 Interest Rates